vicentinileonardo/daytrip/README.md

 tomtom apis for trafic
-for the maps: OpenStreetMap, Leaflet, Nominatim (maybe)
+for the maps: OpenStreetMap, Leaflet, Nominatim (maybe), or just use the tomtom api should be fine

 api paradigms: REST and GraphQL